 Bar / Bat Mitsvah

-Bar Mitsvah – an Aramaic term which is literally, ‘son of commandment’ – means, “subject to the commandments”.
-When a boy reaches 13 (or 12 for girls), they are considered to then be subject to the commandments in Torah which apply to adults.
+Bar Mitsvah – an Aramaic term which is literally, ‘son of commandment’ – means, “one who is subject to the commandments”.
+When a boy reaches 13 (or 12 for girls, once she has had her first period), they are considered to then be subject to the commandments in Torah which apply to adults.
 The term actually refers to the boy or girl him/herself, not the ceremony.
 It is wrong to think that, if one does not undergo this rite of pasage, that one is not legally an adult Israelite; the mere fact of a boy attaining 13, or of a girl undergoing her first period, means they become Israelite adults – you actually don’t have to be ‘Bar Mitsvahed’ (or more properly, ‘become a Bar Mitsvah).

 The origin of this ritual is found in the Talmud (more specifically the Mishnah), and many of the customs surrounding the ceremony date back no further than the 13th and 14th centuries.
 By contrast in ancient times, it was not unknown for even minors to read from Torah and give their opinions on what they have read.
 Such children were seen as young prodigies, rather than being possessed of any kind of divinity.

 Normally, Talmidaism is mistrustful and apprehensive about things that have come from the Oral Law.
 However, for psychological and spiritual reasons, it is important to have some rite of passage which marks the transition from childhood to adulthood.

 In modern Jewish life, especially that of secular Jews, Bar Mitsvah parties have become burdensomely expensive affairs, and have lost the original spiritual intent of the custom.
 Therefore in keeping with the general ethos of Talmidaism, any ceremony should remain a moderate affair; it is not an occasion to display your wealth before others.